ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

      - roles/webserver
 ```

-* Remember that the entry point to your ansible configuration is the `site.yml` file.
+* Remember that the entry point to your Ansible configuration is the `site.yml` file.
 Therefore, you need to refer your `uat-webservers.yml` role inside `site.yml`.
 Update the `site.yml` to have the following configuration:

 ```sh
 ---